coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/02.architecture-concepts/33.developmentguidelines/item.md

     settings, etc.) but SHOULD NOT do both.
 This is a good recommendation but it is not present at all in our code base, so if you follow it fine, if not it's ok.
--   <s>Namespaces and classes MUST follow an “autoloading” PSR: \[PSR-0, PSR-4\].</s>
+-   <s>Namespaces and classes MUST follow an "autoloading" PSR: \[PSR-0, PSR-4\].</s>
 -   Class names MUST be declared in *StudlyCaps*.
 -   Class constants MUST be declared in all upper case with underscore